TL;DR

 What is a Statement of Qualifications?

 A Statement of Qualifications (SOQ) is a written document required by many California state job postings.
-Applicants are asked to respond to a set of prompts — usually 2–4 — that map directly to the duties listed in the job's classification specification.
+Applicants are asked to respond to a set of prompts — typically 1–5, with 2–4 being most common — that map to the duties, desirable qualifications, and competencies described in the job posting and duty statement.

-Unlike a resume or cover letter, the SOQ is a scored exam.
-Hiring panels use a structured rubric to evaluate each response.
-Your score determines whether you advance to an interview.
-Panels are often looking for: relevance of examples, specificity of actions taken, and measurable outcomes.
+Unlike a resume or cover letter, the SOQ is a scored selection instrument.
+Reviewers — often the hiring manager, and sometimes a panel of subject-matter experts — score each response against pre-developed rating criteria that differentiate "Not Qualified," "Qualified," and "Well Qualified" applicants.
+Your score typically determines whether you advance to an interview.
+Reviewers are looking for: relevance of examples, specificity of actions taken, and measurable outcomes.

 SOQs are used at all levels of state service, from entry-level classifications like Staff Services Analyst (SSA) up through senior and supervisory roles.
 Each posting specifies its own prompts and format requirements in the "Special Requirements" section on CalCareers.